Undergraduate Business Administration

 Required:

 1 70-100 Global Business is intended for first-year and sophomore students only.
 Juniors and seniors who did not complete 70-100 and pursue the business minor replace the course with a constrained elective.
-70-106 Business Science can substitute for 70-100 only if 70-106 has already been completed.
+70-106 Business Science can substitute for 70-100 only if 70-106 has already been completed by a former primary business major.

 2 If a student successfully passes the 73-102 waiver, this requirement is waived and the student must take an additional 9 units of either constrained or business electives as defined by the minor.